LIM Kai Ning, Life Sciences Major – AY 2018/2019

 Kai Ning worked in parks in SG, where she used acoustic monitoring to determine whether the presence of recreational drones affects echolocating bats.
 The approach was to compare bat activity between nights with and without drones.
 She was unable to detect an effect from her quantitative data.

 Although SG seems like a good place to ask this question, what with all the bats in its green spaces and drones so popular, the regulatory context turned out to be less than ideal.
-By that, I mean there are so few places where people can fly their drones that it’s virtually impossible researcher to find a green space where a researcher can set up proper treatment and control conditions without the interference of other hobbyists.
+By that, I mean there are so few places where people can fly their drones that it is virtually impossible to find a green space where a researcher can set up proper treatment and control conditions without the interference of other hobbyists.
 And to me, an experimental approach is what’s needed, which means this study may be best done elsewhere.
 And if a thermal imaging camera could be used too, then it would be possible to more clearly describe the response of bats to the presence of a drone.

 Kai Ning is now working with NParks, more specifically on the issue of pest birds.
+To download a copy of her thesis, click here.